 In some circumstances, the following problems can arise:

-Please note that Mozilla will not build if some of the tools are installed at a path that contains spaces or other breaking characters such as pluses, quotation marks, or metacharacters.
-The Visual Studio tools are an exception -- they may be installed in a directory which contains spaces.
+Note: Mozilla will not build if the path to the installation tool folders contains spaces or other breaking characters such as pluses, quotation marks, or metacharacters.
+The Visual Studio tools and SDKs are an exception - they may be installed in a directory which contains spaces.
 It is strongly recommended that you accept the default settings for all installation locations.

-This will launch an MSYS/BASH command prompt properly configured to build one of the aforementioned code bases.
+c:\mozilla-build by default).
+This will launch an MSYS/BASH command prompt properly configured to build Firefox.
 All further commands should be executed in this command prompt window.
 (Note that this is not the same as what you get with the Windows CMD.EXE shell.)

 Create a directory for the source

-It's a sensible idea to create a new directory dedicated solely to the code:
+It's a sensible idea to create a new shallow directory, like "c:/mozilla-source" or "c:/thunderbird-src" dedicated solely to the code:

-- If you have cygwin installed, make sure that the MozillaBuild directories come before any cygwin directories in the search path (use
+- If you have Cygwin installed, make sure that the MozillaBuild directories come before any Cygwin directories in the search path enhanced by

 echo $PATHto see your search path).

-- In the MSYS / BASH shell, the c: drive looks like a directory called
+- In the MSYS / BASH shell started by

-c:\mydir, in the MSYS shell you would use
+c:\mydir, in the MSYS shell to improve clarity, you would use

 - The MSYS root directory is located in